-Upon the filing of a City Certificate stating that all Phase #1 Improvements have been completed and that all Phase #1 Improvements Costs have been paid, or that any such costs are not required to be paid from the Phase #1 Improvement Account pursuant to a Certificate for Payment, the Trustee shall transfer, (i) first, to the extent that the Developer has not been reimbursed in an amount equal to the Reimbursement Maximum, shall transfer the amount, if any, remaining in the Phase #1 Improvement Account to the Reimbursement Fund to reimburse the Developer for Phase #1 Improvement Costs paid from the Developer Improvement Account of the Project Fund, up to the Reimbursement Maximum, (ii) second, shall transfer the amount, if any, remaining within the Phase #1 Improvement Account to the Redemption Fund as directed by the City Representative in a City Certificate filed with the Trustee, and (iii) provided that amounts on deposit in the Developer Improvement Account have been transferred as provided in the Indenture, the Trustee shall close the Project Fund.
+Upon the filing of a City Certificate stating that all Phases #2-6 Improvements have been completed and that all Phases #2-6 Major Improvements Costs have been paid, or that any such costs are not required to be paid from the Phases #2-6 Improvement Account pursuant to a Certificate for Payment, the Trustee shall transfer the amount, if any, remaining within the Improvement Account to the Principal and Interest Account or to the Redemption Fund as directed by the City Representative in a City Certificate filed with the Trustee, and (iii) provided that amounts on deposit in the Developer Improvement Account have been transferred as provided in the Indenture, the Trustee shall close the Phases #2-6 Improvement Account of the Project Fund.

-If the City Representative determines in his or her sole discretion that amounts then on deposit in the Developer Improvement Account of the Project Fund are not expected to be expended for purposes thereof due to the abandonment, or constructive abandonment, of the Phase #1 Improvements, such that, in the opinion of the City Representative, it is unlikely that the amounts in the Developer Improvement Account will ever be expended for the purposes thereof, the City Representative shall file a City Certificate with the Trustee which identifies the amounts then on deposit the Developer Improvement Account that are not expected to be used for purposes thereof.
+If the City Representative determines in his or her sole discretion that amounts then on deposit in the Developer Improvement Account of the Project Fund are not expected to be expended for purposes thereof due to the abandonment, or constructive abandonment, of the Phases #2-6 Major Improvements, such that, in the opinion of the City Representative, it is unlikely that the amounts in the Developer Improvement Account will ever be expended for the purposes thereof, the City Representative shall file a City Certificate with the Trustee which identifies the amounts then on deposit the Developer Improvement Account that are not expected to be used for purposes thereof.
 If such City Certificate is so filed, the amounts identified on the City Certificate on deposit in the Developer Improvement Account shall be transferred and released to the Developer pursuant to the Indenture.